Summer Undergrad Programs

 Summer Undergraduate Medical Research Fellows Program (SUMR)

 The SUMR program identifies and develops promising underrepresented minority undergraduate student researchers who intend to pursue careers in medicine and research, but who may not pursue formal graduate education (i.e., Ph.D. doctoral training).
 The program is for both undergraduates as well as current medical students.

-As part of our larger program, twenty undergraduate students are placed with mentors to work on specific projects under the supervision of the mentor and fellows in the mentor's laboratory.
+As part of our larger program, ten undergraduate students are placed with mentors to work on specific projects under the supervision of the mentor and fellows in the mentor's laboratory.
 Students are encouraged to attend a series of weekly seminars in which faculty researchers discuss the fundamentals of basic and clinical research.
 Application Deadline is March 1st.

 Summer Undergraduate Research Fellowship Program (SURF)